Medical Coding and Billing Certificate

 Registration and Tuition:

-This program consists of 5 required courses which should be taken in the following order: Medical Terminology, ICD-9 Coding, CPT-4 Coding, Regulations in Health Care Coding, Medical Billing with Practicum.
-Tuition is $3,100 plus a one time $20 registration fee, or you can register for each course individually, with a $20 registration fee per semester.
+This program consists of 5 required courses which must be taken in the following order: Medical Terminology, ICD-9 Coding, CPT-4 Coding, Medical Billing with Practicum.
+'Regulations' can be taken at any time.
+Tuition is $3,200 plus a one time $20 registration fee, or you can register for each course individually, with a $20 registration fee per semester.
+If you would also like to register for ICD10 tuition is $3600.
 To register for courses please click on the Course Browser/Registration.
 Click the button to view the Program Brochure.
 A list of required textbooks is available here.

 A NOTE TO OUR STUDENTS: The Commission on Certification for Health Informatics and Information Management (CCHIIM) has determined that all certification exams will continue testing on ICD-9-CM until a new coding classification system is officially implemented.
 The implementation of ICD-10-CM/PCS will be delayed for a minimum of one year.
 Continuing Education will offer ICD-10 as an optional course for students who complete the Medical Coding & Billing Certificate.
 The $495 fee is not included in the certificate cost.
 CE students are eligible for a 10% discount.